vantage6/vantage6-workshop/episodes/chapter4.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Understand Vantage6 entities including `Users`, `Organizations`, `Collaborations`, `Roles`, `Nodes`, and `Tasks`
+- Vantage6 entities are `Users`, `Organizations`, `Collaborations`, `Roles`, `Nodes`, and `Tasks`.
-- Understand Vanatge6 permission system and default roles such as `Root`, `Collaboration Admin`, `Organization Admin`, `Researcher`, and `Viewer`
+- Vantage6 uses a permission system to control who can do what in the system.
-- Be able to create a new organization, a new user, and a new collaboration using the Vantage6 UI
+- Vantage6 has default roles like  `Root`, `Collaboration Admin`, `Organization Admin`, `Researcher`, and `Viewer`.
-- Be able to reset an api key for a node
+- Vantage6 UI can be used to manage the entities of vantage6, like creating a new organization, a new user, a new collaboration, and resetting an api key for a node.

 ::::::::::::::::::::::::::::::::::::::::::::::::